grafana/faro-web-sdk/docs/sources/tutorials/use-angular.md

 export class AppModule {}
 ```

-Well done this stage all your logs will be captured and sent to Grafana Faro !
+At this stage all your logs will be auto-captured and sent to Grafana Faro!

 However, you will not see any errors in the Error Awareness page.
-By default Angular errors are printed in the console and cannot be captured with the `kind=exception` flag of the Grafana Faro SDK.
+By default Angular errors are printed to the console and cannot be automatically captured as a Faro error log.

-The solution involves implementing and customizing Angular's default ErrorHandler class and using the Faro API to capture errors.
+The solution involves implementing and customizing Angular's default ErrorHandler class and manually capturing exceptions at a global level by using the Faro API to capture errors.

-Create a file `global-error-handler.ts` and add the following code :
+Create a file `global-error-handler.ts` and add the following code:

 ```typescript
 import { ErrorHandler, Injectable } from '@angular/core';